About the Friends of the British Film Institute

 - $60-$120,000 can restore a full feature film, and includes the opportunity to meet a curator and select a film.

 Our donors receive access to our exclusive US events programme, and full acknowledgements on the BFI website, donor wall and Annual Review.

-The Friends of the BFI hosts regular events in the US, with a current focus on San Francisco.
-We launched the Friends of the BFI new patron programme in late 2014 with an exclusive preview of Mr. Turner (Dir.
+The Friends of the BFI hosts regular screenings in the US.
+Our first event took place in late 2014 with an exclusive preview of Mr. Turner (Dir.
 Mike Leigh.
-UK 2014) , attended by the film’s Oscar-nominated lead, Timothy Spall.
-Our second event, in partnership with the San Francisco Silent Film Festival, was a special live screening of The Ghost Train, a rare 1927 silent film from the BFI’s Archive collections.
+UK 2014) in San Francisco, attended by the film’s Oscar-nominated lead, Timothy Spall.

 Friends of the British Film Institute is a 501(c)(3) tax-exempt organization.
 Donations to it are tax-deductible to the extent allowed by law.
 EIN: 95-4334449.